-The easiest solution is to switch from the default video player and download a new one.
-Here are two of the most versatile Android media players we recommend:
+The easiest solution to this problem is to switch from the default video player and download a new one.
+Here are some of the most versatile Android media players we recommend:

 VLC for Android

 If you've ever used VLC on your PC, you'd know that it's one of the most convenient and reliable media players out there.
 The same applies to the VLC for Android app.
 It includes all codecs without the need for additional downloads.
 It provides support for DivX and XviD compressed videos, as well as a variety of formats - MKV, MP4, AVI, MOV, Ogg, FLAC, TS, M2TS, Wav, and AAC.

-This is another light and easy to use Android media player.
-Just like VLC, MX Player supports multiple files (.avi, mpeg, mp4, wmv, divx, xvid and more) but also a variety of subtitle formats, including .txt, .sub, .srt, .idx and others.
-It also offers gesture controls, like swiping down to reduce brightness, scrolling backwards and forwards to move subtitle text, and more.
+This is another light and easy-to-use Android media player.
+Just like VLC, MX Player supports multiple files (.avi, mpeg, mp4, wmv, DivX, Xvid and more) but also a variety of subtitle formats, including .txt, .sub, .srt, .idx and others.
+It also offers gesture controls, like swiping down to reduce brightness, scrolling backward and forwards to move subtitle text, and more.

 Unfortunately, the interface of the app is quite basic, but that might be appealing to some.
 The free MX Player version also has ads, but if you can live with that, it's a great player that supports most of the video file formats and codecs for Android.
 If not, there's also an ad-free version available for $5.99.